Batman’s a hero who needs no introduction.

 After patching yourself up and getting an ear-full from Alfred, you don your finest tux and stagger to Harvey Dent’s political fundraiser.

-You’ll encounter journalists, family friends and even mob bosses, and will have to make quick decisions that let you shape not only how the world views Bruce Wayne, but also how much you choose to help Gotham without wearing a mask.
+You’ll encounter journalists, family friends and even mob bosses, making quick witted decisions where you get to shape not only how the world views Bruce Wayne, but also how much you choose to help Gotham without wearing a mask.

-All of that turns what could have been a generic but still enjoyable Bat-athon into an experience that shows Bruce as more than just the playboy, billionaire alias Batman hides behind.
+What could have been a generic but still enjoyable Bat-athon instead turns into an experience that shows Bruce as more than just the awkward, billionaire alias Batman hides behind.

 Telltale knew that there was a brilliant series of Batman games out there already – so they wisely chose to make a great Bruce Wayne game instead.